Landscaping Around House Foundation: A Homeowner’s Guide

 Whether you’re looking to breathe new life into an existing landscape or to start from scratch, the wrong placement or plant selection can be disastrous to your home’s foundation.

-To avoid hitting roadblocks or making costly mistakes that result in necessary foundation repairs, read along for our best advice.
+To avoid hitting roadblocks or making costly mistakes that result in necessary home foundation repair, read along for our best advice an landscaping around your home’s foundation.

 What to Consider Before You Begin Planting